 The reconstructed barn faces west instead of east and is a bit larger with an added basement.
 The stones used are primarily from the origianl barn, but more were needed for the extra approximately 10 feet of space.
 For this, stones from two other local razed buildings were used.
 These were the Lenexa District #46 School Building (13400 w.
 94th Str) and the Will Zahner residence (14700 W. 87th Str.
 Pkwy.), and finally a few new stones to finish the build.
 Once reconstructed, the barn was opened to the public as the Lenexa Community Museum.

 Today, the barn is operated and maintained by the City of Lenexa and houses Lenexa’s History Museum and Archive.
 The Lenexa Historical Society aided the City until July 2022 by maintaining and making available its collection of historical artifacts and archival documents, designing and maintaining museum exhibits, and developing and presenting public education programs.
 In July 2022, the City of Lenexa and LHS arranged a new cooperative that gave ownership of all of the historic buildings at Sar-Ko-Par Trails Park to the city for care and sustainability.
 This includes the care and management of the archive and museum within the Legler Barn.

-Guided tours are provided by trained City staff and Lenexa Historical Society volunteers.
+Guided tours are provided by trained City staff.

-Also in the complex are the Herb Garden, Wiedenmann Strang Line Wait Station, and the Frisco Train Depot Museum and Caboose.
+Also in the complex are the Herb Garden, Wiedenmann Strang Line Waiting Station, the Lenexa Train Depot Museum and Caboose.

-The Lenexa Historical Society would like to extend a special thanks to the Legler family for always supporting us by participating in events, donating family artifacts and pictures, and sharing stories about the their family, the barn, and Lenexa.
+The Lenexa Historical Society extends a special thanks to the Legler family for supporting us by participating in events, donating family artifacts, pictures and sharing stories about their family, the barn and Lenexa.